 What we’re going to do is develop a time sense so that we can make appropriate, timely decisions as we move through the test.
 Let’s talk first about why and how we use this time sense; then, we’ll talk about what we need to do in order to develop it.

 Note: Most people find it takes three to four weeks of regular practice with this in order to develop a time sense that is reasonably accurate most of the time.

 WHY are we developing a 1-minute sense?

 One of the key timeframes on this test is the 1-minute mark on a question.
-For quant, CR, and some RC questions, this represents the halfway point, and there are particular things that we need to have accomplished by that time in order to have a reasonable shot at finishing the question correctly in 2 minutes.
-For SC and some RC questions, the 1-minute mark represents the wrapping-up point “ we should be close to done with the problem.
+For Quant, Critical Reasoning, and some Reading Comp questions, this represents the halfway point, and there are particular things that we need to have accomplished by that time in order to have a reasonable shot at finishing the question correctly in 2 minutes.
+For SC and some RC questions, the 1-minute mark represents the wrapping-up point—we should be close to done with the problem.

 Finally, for normal specific detail and inference RC questions (not Except or Roman Numeral), our expected timeframe is about 1.5 minutes.
 When you get that 1-minute feeling and aren’t on track, start to eliminate more aggressively.
 You have a little time to decide what to eliminate, but you can’t spend up to another minute on these.

 HOW do we develop a 1-minute sense?